Social Security Card

 International students will have to meet with the NC State Foreign National Tax Specialist to complete the paperwork necessary to set up tax withholding correctly.
 See the OIS site on Taxes and Other Legal Matters for additional information.
 You may schedule an appointment online for a tax assessment.

 Health Insurance and Immunization Records

-Students on active TA/RA Appointments will be automatically enrolled in the GSSP Student Blue plan.
-The effective date of insurance is based on the effective date of your qualifying assistantship, which is August 1 or whatever date is on your TA/RA contract. .
-See the Grad School’s GSSP Handbook for more information about the health insurance.
+Students on active TA/RA Appointments will be automatically enrolled in the GSSP Student Blue RA/TA plan.
+The effective date of insurance is based on the effective date of your qualifying assistantship, which is August 1 or whatever date is on your TA/RA contract.
+See the Grad School’s GSSP webpage for more information about the health insurance.

 North Carolina Public Health Law requires proof of immunizations to protect students while at NC State.
 Students need to submit both their Health History and Immunization forms within 30 days of acceptance or at least as soon as possible.
 Both forms are online and can be submitted through HealthyPack Portal with a valid Unity ID.
 If you cannot provide proof of immunizations, you can schedule to have your immunizations at the Student Health Services once you obtain your Wolfpack One Card and register for classes.